lewagon/dotfiles/01-Ruby/02-Flow-Array/02-Simple-looping/README.md

 ## Background & Objectives

-Learn the two ways to "loop" in ruby:
+Learn the two ways to "loop" in Ruby:
 - With a `for` loop
 - With a `while` loop